 There are no recent scientific studies that show contraindications for health with the consumption of lucuma.
 However, it should be used in moderation to avoid effects such as insomnia or stress, given its energizing properties.
 Likewise, it is recommended to consult a doctor in cases of depression, since lucuma can interact with the active ingredients of anti-depression medication and cause adverse effects.

 The recommended dosage of lucuma is 15 grams per day (not to exceed 50 grams per day); in this way, its consumption is very safe even in the case of pregnant and lactating women (Superalimentos.pro, 2020).

 4 tablespoons of cold water

 In a cup place the 4 tablespoons of water, sprinkle the gelatin powder and stir.
-Beat the evaporated milk until doubled in size, then add the cream until firm.
-Mix both with encircling movements.
+Separately, beat the evaporated milk until doubled in size, then add the cream until firm, mixing with a circular motion.
 Add the lucuma puree and continue beating.
-Heat the gelatin until it is well dissolved, add to the mixture and beat at low speed.
-Pour this preparation into a mold, refrigerate for at least two hours before serving.
+Heat the gelatin until it is well dissolved and then add to the mixture and beat at low speed.
+Pour this preparation into a mold and refrigerate for at least two hours before serving.

 2. lucuma ice cream

 500 grams of lucuma pulp

 200 grams of granulated sugar

 1 can of evaporated milk